 - 1. The first two sentences of Clause (a) of Section 3 of the Plan is hereby deleted in its entirety and replaced with the following: - (a) Plan Maximums.
-The maximum number of Shares that may be granted pursuant to Awards under this Plan shall be 2,450,000 Shares.
-Subject to the provisions of Section 3(c) (relating to adjustments upon changes in capital structure and other corporate transactions), the maximum number of Shares that may be granted pursuant to Stock Options intended to be Incentive Stock Options shall be 2,450,000 Shares. - 2.
-Clause (d) of Section 6 of the Plan is hereby deleted in its entirety and replaced with the following: - (d) Rights of a Shareholder.
-Except as provided in this Section 6 and the applicable Award Agreement, the applicable Participant shall have, with respect to the Shares of Restricted Stock, all of the rights of a shareholder of the Company holding the class or series of Shares of Restricted Stock, including, if applicable, the right to vote the Shares and the right to receive any dividends; provided however, any dividends or dividend equivalents on Shares of Restricted Stock shall subject to the same time and/or performance-based vesting conditions applicable to the underlying Award and paid, if vested, at the same time as the underlying Award. - 3.
-Clause (b) of Section 11 of the Plan is hereby deleted in its entirety and replaced with the following: - (b) Termination.
-The Plan will terminate on March 16, 2031.
-Awards outstanding as of such date shall not be affected or impaired by the termination of this Plan." - A-1 Triumph Bancorp | 2021 Proxy Statement
+The maximum number of Shares that may be granted pursuant to Awards under this Plan shall be 2,900,000 Shares.
+Subject to the provisions of Section 3(c) (relating to adjustments upon changes in capital structure and other corporate transactions), the maximum number of Shares that may be granted pursuant to Stock Options intended to be Incentive Stock Options shall be 2,900,000 Shares. - 2.
+Each reference to Triumph Bancorp, Inc. is hereby deleted in its entirety and replaced, in each instance, with: "Triumph Financial, Inc."

-12700 Park Central Drive Suite 1700 Dallas, Texas 75251 triumphbancorp.com
+12700 Park Central Drive, Suite 1700 Dallas, TX 75251 tfin.com